querkmachine/beeps.website/src/every-element/data/fencedframe.md

 ---

 A restricted alternative to [`iframe`](#iframe) that intends to better preserve user privacy without breaking the `iframe` element's backwards compatibility.

-This element is experimental and isn't widely supported yet.